faulker/wtm/README.md

 When the TUI starts it looks up the latest [release](https://github.com/faulker/wtm/releases) on a background thread.
 This never delays startup: the first frame draws immediately, and if the network is slow or unreachable the check simply fails silently.
 If a newer version exists you get a prompt with the version, a link to the release notes, and two choices, update and restart, or not now.
 Postponing keeps the version visible on the Settings tab and doesn't ask again until the next launch.

 The check uses the public release URLs, not `api.github.com`. `/releases/latest` redirects to the newest tag, so one lookup gives both the version and (via the release workflow's asset naming) every download URL.
-That matters because the GitHub API rate-limits anonymous callers per IP, which any shared or office network exhausts quickly, and a start-up check that fails for everyone behind one NAT would be worse than no check at all.
+That avoids GitHub's anonymous API rate limit, which any shared or office network exhausts quickly.
 No token is needed or used.

 Installing downloads the build for your platform, verifies it against the release's SHA-256 checksums, checks that the new binary runs and reports the expected version, and only then moves it over the old one.
 If wtm lives somewhere your user can't write (a `/usr/local` or Homebrew install owned by root) it says so up front instead of failing halfway through.